se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 2. **Opiniated Framework** - Angular tells developers how to structure their application.
 While libraries like React allow engineers the freedom to choose any third party library to integrate into their application.

-3. ** Performance** - In the past, Dynamic applications written in Angular didn’t always perform that well.
+3. **Performance** - In the past, Dynamic applications written in Angular did not always perform that well even though improvements have been made recently.
 Complex SPAs could be laggy and inconvenient to use due to their size.

 ### Angular when compared with other popular frontend frameworks

-There are many frontend frameworks out that many developers prefer over Angular.
+There are many frontend frameworks out there that many developers prefer over Angular.
 Two of the most popular tools are <a href="https://reactjs.org/">React</a> and <a href="https://vuejs.org/">Vue</a>.

 Choosing a tech stack sometimes becomes a tedious task as you need to take every factor into consideration including budget, time, app size, end-users, project objectives, and resources.